JazRav/GoatBroteSquared/README.md

 ###### Download a binary

-Go to releases up top and download the latest, as of right now that is verison: `Will do this later`
+Go to releases up top and download the latest

 ###### Normal source code way